1. Home

 Know what kind of connection you can get

-The UK is in the middle of a big full fibre (fibre-to-the-premises) rollout at the moment.
+The UK is in the middle of a big full fibre (fibre-to-the-premises) rollout at the moment, with 7 out of 10 UK properties covered by the fibre network as of September 2024, according to Think Broadband

-Another option is Virgin Media’s broadband, which uses a special insulated copper cable to connect your home to the fibre network – it’s not as fast as full fibre, but good enough for most households.
+Other options include Virgin Media’s broadband, which uses a special insulated copper cable to connect your home to the fibre network – it’s not as fast as full fibre, but good enough for most households – and 5G home broadband, which allows you to connect to the internet via a 5G-enabled SIM card in a home router, bypassing the need for a phone line or fiber optic cable.

 Know which channels and services you want